-Four groups of categories were addressed in the first questionnaire: basal variables of sociodemographic and clinical characteristics (9 issues), follow-up clinical variables (6 issues), follow-up treatment variables (1 issue) and follow-up patient-reported outcome measures (PROMs) and patient-reported experience measures (PREMs) variables (10 issues).
-Affirmative statements assessed the participants' perception related to outcome suitability and feasibility for use in routine clinical practice (within a 5-year period), on a seven-point Likert scale (from '1=in total disagreement' to '7=in total agreement').
+Four groups of categories were addressed in the first questionnaire: basal variables of sociodemographic and clinical characteristics (9 issues), follow-up clinical variables (6 issues), follow-up treatment variables (1 issue) and follow-up PROMs and patient reported experience measure (PREMs) variables (10 issues).
+Affirmative statements assessed the participants' perception related to outcome suitability and feasibility for use in routine clinical practice (within a 5-year period), on a 7-point Likert scale (from 1 = in total disagreement; to 7 = in total agreement).
 The scientific committee reviewed the questionnaire to ensure that the statements were clear, unambiguous and non-leading.